Save Cars

 Heart Animation

-Based on my research, we implemented a CSS animation (sourced from CodePen) to support the interaction.
-A subtle animation added just enough feedback to enhance the experience without overcomplicating it.
+Pulled from my research, we implemented a CSS animation (sourced from CodePen) to support the heart interaction.
+A subtle animation added just enough feedback to enhance the experience without drastically increasing the scope of work for our developers.

 Header Redesign